aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/get-text-items-from-a-workbook/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkbookTextItems) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can use the cURL command‑line tool to access Aspose.Cells web services easily.
+You can use the cURL command-line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}